imzqqq/chat/website/spec/attic/drafts/model/profiles.rst

 Client Concerns of Multiple Accounts
 ====================================

-Because a given person may want to have multiple Chat server User accounts, client implementations should allow the use of multiple accounts simultaneously (especially in the field of mobile phone clients, which generally don't support running distinct instances of the same application).
+Because a given person may want to have multiple Synapse User accounts, client implementations should allow the use of multiple accounts simultaneously (especially in the field of mobile phone clients, which generally don't support running distinct instances of the same application).
 Where features like address